Lockpickers-United/Belt-Ranking-System/karatebelts.md

 * Mul-T-Lock Interactive / Classic (serrated driver pins)
 * Schlage Primus / Everest Primus (Side pins MUST be SPP'd)
 * Schlage Everest 29 SL Primus XP
-* SFIC with security pins *** -- Must be picked to both shearlines in one take
+* SFIC with security pins **** -- Must be picked to both shearlines in one take
 * VSR (3 rows)
 * Winkhaus KeyTec X-Tra

 ** Must be raked prior to picking to reset pin combination

+*** If picked with front tension, counts as one belt lower.
+This does not apply when the front disk is a butterfly disk.
+Locks picked this way must be gutted to demonstrate this.

-*** Must have a total number of security pins that is equal to or higher than the number of pin stacks (see "confirmed SFIC's with security pins")
+**** Must have a total number of security pins that is equal to or higher than the number of pin stacks (see "confirmed SFIC's with security pins")

 † If picked with a tool that the picker has made themselves or modified significantly from other tools, then this lock counts as Red Belt